 After getting this number, I compared it to listings in the city.
 At only $703/month, we could get an OK one-bedroom apartment out of the downtown core but nothing fancy.
 To be downtown we would need to pay around $1100 to $1500 for a small 500 sqft. one-bedroom apartment.
 If we were to rent around $703 it would mean we would have to live in another neighborhood than my work which means that I would either have to drive or take public transit.
 Of course, living in the suburbs also means that I would need a car but I think the costs are still justified.

 Contrary to what many personal finance blogs say, I do not think a car is a huge burden on your finances.
-If you can ignore all the ads and forgo the brand new models, you can actually find great prices on used cars on craigslist.
-All-in-all, I spend about $1500 a year on gas to drive 40 miles a day from the suburbs, $1000 a year on repairs, and only $300 a year on insurance.
+If you can ignore all the ads and forgo the brand new models, you can actually find great prices on used cars on Craigslist.
+All-in-all, I spent about $1500 a year on gas to drive 40 miles a day from the suburbs, $1000 a year on repairs, and only $300 a year on insurance.
 In addition, I paid $5000 for the car and knowing that I will drive it for the next 10 years, this comes out to a depreciation of $500 a year if my car is completely worthless after 10 years (which I doubt).

 Adding all this up, it costs me $3300 a year or $275 a month to own a new-looking, reliable, fuel-efficient, old car.